healthonnet/hon-honcode-extension/README.md

 Features
 --------

- * Easily identify HONcode certified websites while browsing
+ * Easily identify HONcode certified websites (proven good quality) while browsing
  * Easily identify HONcode certified websites in the search results of major search engines (Google, Bing and Yahoo)
- * Easily identify the number of cookies used by the current website's domain.
+ * Easily check the number of cookies used by the current website’s domain and stored by your Web browser.
  * Search only among sites that are HONcode certified, so that you know the results lead to sites that are trustworthy.

 Contributing to HONcode Toolbar
 -------------------------------

-Contributions are always welcome, no matter how large or small.
+Contributions are always welcome, no matter how big or small.

 See [Contributing](CONTRIBUTING.md).